History of Smoke Detectors - Inspect Point

 keep your family and home safe with smoke detectors placed throughout

-Fire safety is an important part of anyone’s life, and that means maintaining your smoke detectors as well, so follow these tips from our old buddies at the NFPA:
+Fire safety is an important part of anyone’s life, and that means maintaining your smoke detectors as well, so follow these tips from our buddies at the NFPA:

 • Test your detectors once every month using the test button